 For going out, jeans, tops, skirts, dresses - anything goes really but I am more comfortable not wearing very revealing or skimpy clothes, and to not wear spaghetti tops but thats just me.

 You could walk around in hot pants and a boob tube if that was your desire, but you will attract attention from everyone - locals, expats, workers, tourists - and you may not want this.

 Beach attire is perfectly okay for the beach or pool - bikinis, shorts, sarongs etc, but to go out to the malls, then definitely longer shorts, capri pants, trousers or skirts and a t-shirt or shirt would be better.
 Also, everywhere is totally air conditioned and you will freeze!!!

 For the evening, Dubai is a real metropolis and smart/glam is definitely the motto of the day if you want to go to places like the Buddha Bar.
 For somewhere like the Irish Village then jeans would be right thing to wear.

 When I go out, I will usually wear linen trousers and some sort of floaty top and flip flops and take a shawl/pashmina with me, although some restaurants will have some.
 If its a nice place, then a dress and heels but others will be there wearing jeans and t-shirts, albeit completely designer.

-Anyway, hope you have fun. about 6 years ago
+Anyway, hope you have fun. over 6 years ago